logzio/logzio-helm/charts/opentelemetry/README.md

   failedJobsHistoryLimit: 1
 ```

-The default username for windows Node pools is: azureuser.
-(Username and password are shared across all windows nodepools)
+The default username for Windows Node pools is: azureuser (username and password are shared across all Windows nodepools).

-You can change your Windows node pool password in AKS cluster with the following command (will only affect Windows node pools):
+You can change your Windows node pool password in AKS cluster with the following command (it will only affect Windows node pools):

 ```
     az aks update \